Creating malicious .MSIX files for initial access

 AppxManifest #

-• The properties section contains details identifying the application such as the name, description and the logo that the app uses.
+section contains details identifying the application such as the name, description and the logo that the app uses. - In the

-• In the applications section, we can see the PSF executable being launched.
-There is also a notepad shortcut being created in the common programs folder.
+section, we can see the PSF executable being launched.
+There is also a notepad shortcut being created in the common programs folder. - The

-• The Capabilities section is used to specify system capabilities that the application requires in order to grant it access to some system resources and functionalities.
-Our malware is requesting full trust/unrestricted access to system resources via the runFullTrust capability.
+is used to specify system capabilities that the application requires in order to grant it access to some system resources and functionalities.
+Our malware is requesting full trust/unrestricted access to system resources via therunFullTrust

 Config.json #

-2. scriptExecutionMode has been set to RemoteSigned, which allows scripts that are downloaded from the internet to run if signed by a trusted publisher.
+, which allows scripts that are downloaded from the internet to run if signed by a trusted publisher.- The

-3. The start script section defines usJzY.ps1 as the script that will be executed at the start.
+as the script that will be executed at the start. showWindow

 StartingScriptWrapper #